VIAME/VIAME/README.md

 [Windows 7/8/10, 64-bit, CPU Only](https://data.kitware.com/api/v1/item/58d928558d777f0aef5d8960/download)

-Notes: The matlab plugin in the first release was built using using matlab r2016, it may or may not work with other versions.
+The matlab plugin in the first release was built using matlab r2016, it may or may not work with other versions.
 It was also moved to an "experimental" folder in the plugin directory, and can either be moved back into the main plugin directory or added to your path to use it.

+If you get an error relating to not finding python27.dll on windows, you can either ignore the error for now or install Python 2.7 either via anaconda or the default installer.
+This will be fixed in a future release.

 [Ubuntu 14.04, 64-Bit](https://data.kitware.com/api/v1/item/58d4c1d18d777f0aef5d8923/download)